WojciechMatuszewski/programming-notes/web/css-for-js-devs.md

 - The `align-items: baseline` is pretty interesting.
 It works similarly to the `flex-end` but in the relation to typography.
   - Could be used in the context of inputs where the `label` text is huge and you want the input to be positioned at `baseline` of that.

+### Growing and shrinking

+- The `width` and `heigh` properties in the context of `flexbox` are more like suggestions.
+Items can shrink to their minimum `width`/`height` depending on the parent.

+  - **In the `flexbox` world there is the `flex-basis` property.
+This property acts as the `height`/`width` but overrides the `height`/`width` properties**.

+  - `flex-basis` is `flex-direction` agnostic.
+The `width` and `height` is not.

+- Think of the `flex-shrink` property as: "How quickly should the element shrink if there is no enough space for its normal width/height".
+  - `flex-shrink: 10` means that a given element will be _shrinking_ ten times faster than other elements.
+  - Have you ever been in a situation where a circle turns into an oval shape after the browser window gets small enough?
+Yup, we have all been there.
+    Instead of fiddling with CSS properties, set the `flex-shrink:0` on the element that you do not wan to get squished.
+Problem solved!

+### The "flex" shorthand

+- The `flex:1`.
+I've used it but I never truly understood it until now.
+The shorthand sets three properties.
+  - The `flex-grow:1`.
+This means "take all available space".
+  - The `flex-shrink:1`.
+This means "shrink at the rate of 1".
+  - The `flex-basis:0%`.
+This means "your width is 0%".
+As I eluded earlier, this property overrides `width`.

+### Constraints

+- Neat trick Josh is touching on is the usage of `flex-shrink` with a very high value.
+This will produce an effect where one element seem to be shrinking and the other is not.

+### Pro tip

+- In the context of `flex` **use `flex-basis` instead of `width`/`height`.
+Remember that the `flex-basis` overrides the `width`/`height` even if it comes BEFORE the `width`/`height` property**.